 Get the payment process right from start.
 If required divide the whole process in phases depending on how much the work gets done.
 A small amount of advance will generally be required to kick start the work.

-With these simple steps you can get your website requirement solid strong which your developer should develop easily.
+This basic website requirements template can help you to get your requirement right for your developer to work on.
 Once the website gets delivered you should test it very rigorously and share it with friends and family members for their opinion.
 Do not rely on the developer to test unless he is me.
 Find out the issues you would like to get it changed and especially go through the above list.

 If you have a website requirement, feel free to connect with me.
 I develop all kinds of beautiful and powerful websites in WordPress, React JS and Laravel.